Congratulations to the Winners of our 2019 Young Soloist Competition!

 All four winners have been awarded cash prizes through the Trudy Rumple Prizes.
 Angela Rose and Morgan will be appearing as soloists with OMP on our May 4 “Youthful Exuberance” concert.

 First Place - Junior Division: Angela Rose Padula, cello

 Boccherini: Concerto in B-Flat Major, I. Allegro moderato

-Angela Rose Padula began playing cello at age 7.
+Angela Rose Padula is currently in the 6th grade at Trinity Academy in Portland, Oregon.
+She began playing cello at age 7.
 After moving to the Portland area this past summer, she began studying with Hamilton Cheifetz.
 Prior to this, Angela Rose studied with Andrew Cook at the Pasadena Conservatory of Music in Los Angeles, receiving highest scores on juries and performing in Honors recitals.
 With her first teacher, Alita Rhodes, Angela Rose received the highest score in the country for her level in the Royal Conservatory of Music assessment program, receiving a gold medal and performing in a Festival of Excellence at USC.
-Angela Rose has played in a string trio with her brothers for 5 years, performing as an Honors Group with Junior Chamber Music of LA, and receiving second place in Classics Alive Competition.
+Angela Rose has also played in a string trio with her brothers for 5 years, performing as an Honors Group with Junior Chamber Music of LA, and receiving second place in Classics Alive Competition.
 The trio also have a Celtic style fiddle band, Three for Joy.